bpython/bpython/README.rst

 Python 2 before 2.7.7
 ---------------------
-If you are using Python 2 before 2.7.7, the followign dependency is also
+If you are using Python 2 before 2.7.7, the following dependency is also
 required:

 * requests[security]